Taipei

 National Palace Museum

-The National Palace Museum holds the former imperial collection of Chinese art — 700,000 objects accumulated over 1,000 years of dynastic rule, transported to Taiwan in 1948.
-The collection is by any measure one of the most significant in the world.
-The famous Jadeite Cabbage (a 19th-century carved piece that looks exactly like a Napa cabbage with a locust on it) and the Meat-Shaped Stone (a jasper carved to look like dong po pork) are in a permanent display that always has a queue but moves quickly.
+The National Palace Museum holds the former Chinese imperial collection of 700,000 objects, accumulated across 1,000 years of dynastic rule and transported to Taiwan in 1948 when the Kuomintang government retreated from the mainland.
+The collection is by any measure among the most significant in the world.
+The Jadeite Cabbage - a 19th-century carved piece that looks precisely like a Napa cabbage with a locust on it - and the Meat-Shaped Stone (jasper carved to look like braised dong po pork) are in a permanent display that always has a queue but moves quickly.
+Entry NT$350 (around US$11).
+Allow 2-3 hours for a selective visit.

 Taipei 101

-The tower at 508 metres was the world’s tallest building from 2004 to 2010.
-The observation deck (89th floor indoor, 91st floor outdoor) gives an aerial view across the Taipei basin ringed by the mountains of Yangmingshan.
+The tower at 508 metres was the world’s tallest building from 2004 to 2010, briefly succeeded by Burj Khalifa.
+The observation deck gives an aerial view across the Taipei basin ringed by the Yangmingshan mountains.
 Entry NT$600.
-Go on a clear day; the views are specific to weather.
+Go on a clear day.
+The Din Tai Fung in the basement mall has the shortest queue of any branch of that dumpling chain in the city; this is the practical reason to visit the base of the tower.

-Beitou
+Beitou Hot Springs

 Where to Stay